-- (A) Documentation of violations of the Act, Compact, Ordinance, and Office regulations. - (1) Office inspectors shall document unusual occurrences and all violations or suspected violations of the Act, Compact, Ordinance, or Office regulations by an employee or agent of the Gaming Enterprise Division, or any person on the premises whether or not associated with Gaming Activities.
-Regardless of the identity of the reporter or to whom the report is made, the Office shall make a written record of any unusual occurrences, violations or suspected violations, without regard to materiality.
+- (A) Documentation of violations of the Act, Compact, Ordinance, and Office regulations. - Office inspectors shall document unusual occurrences and all violations or suspected violations of the Act, Compact, Ordinance, or Office regulations by an employee or agent of the Gaming Enterprise Division, or any person on the premises whether or not associated with Gaming Activities.
+Regardless of the identity of the reporter or to whom the report is made, the Office shall make a written record of any unusual occurrences, violations or suspected violations, without regard to materiality. - (B) Reporting to State Gaming Agency. - (1) The Office shall notify the State Gaming Agency within 48 hours of the time a violation or suspected violation of the Compact or the Ordinance is reported and within 72 hours of the time an unusual occurrence is reported. - (2) Upon completion of any investigation of an unusual occurrence or a violation or suspected violation, the Office shall provide copies of its investigative report to the State Gaming Agency, if such disclosure will not compromise on-going law enforcement investigations or activities. - (3) In order to efficiently and effectively regulate and monitor Gaming Activity, the Office and the State Gaming Agency will enter into a memorandum of understanding calling for the sharing of investigatory files, including at a minimum files for Persons licensed and/or certified pursuant to Section 4 of the

-- (B) Reporting to State Gaming Agency. - (1) The Office shall notify the State Gaming Agency within 48 hours of the time a violation or suspected violation of the Compact or the Ordinance is reported and within 72 hours of the time an unusual occurrence is reported. - (2) Upon completion of any investigation of an unusual occurrence or a violation or suspected violation, the Office shall provide copies of its investigative report to the State Gaming Agency, if such disclosure will not compromise on-going law enforcement investigations or activities. - (3) In order to efficiently and effectively regulate and monitor Gaming Activity, the Office will share investigatory files, including at a minimum files for Persons licensed and/or certified pursuant to Section 4 of the Compact and the records required to be kept pursuant to Section 6(e) of the Compact, and will create procedures for processing fingerprints, the confidentiality of records, and the process for reporting unusual occurrences and violations of the Compact's appendices if so required by the Compact or an appendix to the Compact.
+Compact and the records required to be kept pursuant to Section 6(e) of the Compact, and agreeing upon the procedure for processing fingerprints, the confidentiality of records, and the process for reporting unusual occurrences and violations of the Compact's appendices.
+The Office shall enter into this memorandum no later than 90 days after the effective date of this Ordinance.

-Section 440 Detention and Questioning of Person Suspected of Violating Ordinance; Limitations on Liability; Posting of Notice (8 PYTC §2-1-440)
+Section 430 Detention and Questioning of Person Suspected of Violating Ordinance; Limitations on Liability; Posting of Notice (8 PYTC § 2-1-430)